U.S. State AI Laws

 Governor Abbott signs Texas TRAIGA (HB 149), the Texas Responsible AI Governance Act, effective January 1, 2026.

-Colorado Governor Polis signs SB 25B-004, delaying the Colorado AI Act (SB 24-205) effective date from February 1, 2026 to June 30, 2026.
+Colorado Governor Polis signs SB 25B-004, delaying the original SB 24-205 effective date from February 1, 2026 to June 30, 2026 while lawmakers work on a replacement.

 California Governor signs SB 53 (Transparency in Frontier AI Act), California's first comprehensive frontier AI law targeting the largest AI developers.